-Boulderrunning did a great write up on him in as he finished as the top American at the 2010 London Marathon with a 14-minute personal best time of 2.29.59.
+Boulderrunning did a great write up on him in as he finished as the top American at the 2010 London Marathon.
+Justin set a 14-minute personal best time of 2.29.59.

 Many of you are in the same ability level currently as he was or is.
 You could possibly be much faster.
 All the more reason to believe breaking the 2.20 barrier is within reach.